-Staff records from the Lord Chamberlain’s department are found in a range of different record series under the department LS:
+Records of Lord Chamberlain’s department staff, such as caretakers, waiters and porters, are found in a range of different LS record series:

 - Warrants of appointment to servants and officers of the Lord Steward’s department appear in LS 13/246-267 (1660-1820) and there is an entry book for 1627-1641, LS 13/251

 - Extraordinary staff and the higher officers of the stables appear in the cheque rolls, LS 13/6-13 (Jas I – Geo II)